Singular Vectors of Attention Heads Align with Features: Abstract

 \section{Abstract}

 Identifying feature representations in language models is a central task in mechanistic interpretability.
-Several recent studies have made an implicit assumption that feature representations can be inferred in some cases from singular vectors of attention matrices.
-However, sound justification for this assumption is lacking.
+Several recent studies have made the observation that feature representations can be inferred in some cases from singular vectors of attention matrices.
+However, sound justification for this phenomenon is lacking.
 In this paper we address that question, asking: why and when do singular vectors align with features?
 First, we demonstrate that singular vectors robustly align with features in a model where features can be directly observed.
 We then show theoretically that such alignment is expected under a range of conditions.
 We close by asking how, operationally, alignment may be recognized in real models where feature representations are not directly observable.
-We identify \emph{sparse attention decomposition} as a testable prediction of alignment, and show evidence that it emerges in a manner consistent with predictions in real models.
+We identify \emph{sparse attention decomposition} as a testable prediction of alignment, and show evidence that it emerges in real models in a manner consistent with predictions.
 Together these results suggest that alignment of singular vectors with features can be a sound and theoretically justified basis for feature identification in language models.